scuzzydude/asimov/asimov.md

 ### The Canadian

-One of the first rules of historical research that every good Texan needs to know is; Question your sources.
+One of the first rules of historical research that every good Texan needs to know is: Question your sources.
 You might ask yourself, how do we know about the origins of the Brazos empire, but not about the fall?

 That's a very good question.
 The answer is in the story.